noahehall/theBookOfNoah/0current/aws/0dbs.md

   - only support asyncrhonous replication
   - can be promoted to standalone independent instances
     - to implement sharding to address scalability
-  - add the multi-availability zone option for automatic replication to another AZ
+  - add the multi-AZ zone option for automatic replication to another AZ
     - you need to create a subnet group

 ### worfklows

-#### multi-availibity zone RDS
+#### multi-AZ deployment RDS

 - create a VPC
 - create a db subnet group for the database in each AZ you want to have a DB instance in